The PHP and Ruby on Rails logos

 A programming language is a system of notation for writing computer programs.
 Frameworks are written in programming languages.

 I've written programs in many languages over the years.
 When comparing PHP vs. Ruby, the primary similarity is that they are both scripting languages, compiled at run time.
 This makes the comparison fairly even.
+When comparing PHP vs. Ruby on Rails, you are actually comparing a programming language vs. a framework.

 Should I Learn a Framework or Language?